 Global warming has affected climate change to the point where entire ecosystems are dying, there is massive flooding in unprepared places, and we're experiencing climate emergencies at random.
 The air quality of certain regions is so bad that it causes respiratory infections in widespread populations.
 When there is an imbalance in elements in the atmosphere and that reflects into oceans, forests, etc., it disrupts the entire planet.
-Although carbon emissions are not the only reason there are so many problems, it is the main topic of 2021 because it is such a large part of the problem.

 The top five countries that emit carbon dioxide are China, the United States, India, Japan, and Russia.
-Since the earth is everyone's property, what one country does affects another so we have to be very careful about how we manage our own space.

 In 2018 the top five emitters per capita were Saudi Arabia, Kazakhstan, Australia, the United States, and Canada.

 China was at 10.175 billion metric tons in 2019 as 58% of their energy comes from coal burning.
 Between their industrial and power plants that burn carbon rich coal and their imports of oil for motor vehicles that pollute the atmosphere, they are by far the worst emitter and still haven't peaked.
-They even double the amount of the United States, the second worst emitter.
+They double the amount of the United States, the second worst emitter.
 They are the last in line for net zero, only agreeing to plan for carbon neutrality in the year of 2060 and their strategies to achieve it are neither transparent nor convincing.
 Although they have a goal to peak by 2030 and a 140 page document that explains how they will curve it, the details still are not transparent and the statistics do not seem likely to be achievable.

 In the United States, their missions primarily come from transportation, industry and power.
 They emitted 5.285 billion metric tons of CO2 in 2019.
 The chemical sector also produces products from raw materials which is a big emitter.
 They are also large producers of crude oil.
-Since they mostly rely on individual transportation, wasting gas and oil, instead of public transportation, and they are big on importing for consumers and other manufactured materials outside of the country, the US is the second-highest emitter.
+Since they mostly rely on individual transportation, wasting gas and oil, instead of public transportation, and they are big on importing for consumers and other manufactured materials outside of the country, especially reliant on China, the US is the second-highest emitter.
 The good news is that they have decreased emissions and have strategies, awareness, and willingness to carry out the strategies.